Training & Curriculum

 US Army Airborne School

-Select cadets may have the opportunity to attend airborne school, or Jump School, out in Fort Benning, GA in order to earn the coveted Airborne Wings and be qualified as an Army Paratrooper.
+Select cadets may have the opportunity to attend U.S. Army Airborne School, otherwise known as jump school, and have a chance earn the coveted Airborne Wings and be qualified as an Army Paratrooper.
 The school is open to both genders and cadets are joined by troops from all branches of the United States Department of Defense and allied military personnel.
 The purpose of the Basic Airborne Course is to qualify the student in the use of the parachute as a means of combat deployment and to develop leadership, self-confidence, and an aggressive spirit through mental and physical conditioning.
-The course is 3 weeks long consisting of ground week, tower, week, and jump week.
+The course is 3 weeks long consisting of ground week, tower week, and jump week.

 US Army Air Assault School

-Select cadets may have the opportunity to attend air assault school out in Fort Campbell, KY.
-The school qualifies soldiers to conduct airmobile and air assault helicopter operations, to include aircraft orientation, slingload operations, proper rappelling techniques and fast-rope techniques.
+Select cadets may have the opportunity to attend U.S. Army Air Assault school, commonly referred to as the "10 hardest days in the Army."
+The school qualifies soldiers to conduct air mobile and air assault helicopter operations, to include aircraft orientation, slingload operations, proper rappelling techniques, and fast-rope techniques.
 The school itself is 10 days of rigorous, fast paced training.
-The high standards of the school require the student to ruck march 12 miles in under three hours the morning of graduation, to be a awarded their wings.
+The high standards of the school require the student to ruck march 12 miles in under three hours the morning of graduation before being awarded their wings.

 Internship Opportunities

-Select cadets may have the opportunity to participate in several Summer Internships to include NASA Ames, Army Cyber Institute, FBI, Massachusetts Institute of Technology Lincoln Laboratory, National Ground Intelligence Center, Nurse Summer Training, US Army Corp of Engineers, Army Medical Department (AMEDD), and JAG Corps.
+Select cadets may have the opportunity to participate in several Summer Internships to include internships with the NASA Ames Research Center, the FBI, the Massachusetts Institute of Technology Lincoln Laboratory, the National Ground Intelligence Center, Nurse Summer Training Internships, the US Army Corp of Engineers, the Army Medical Department (AMEDD), US Army Cyber Command, and the JAG Corps.